Opendatabay/UDQS/README.md

 - Documentation Quality
 - Format Compliance

-Each dimension is scored on a standardized scale, with detailed scoring criteria available in the scoring guide.
+Each dimension is scored on a standardised scale, with detailed scoring criteria available in the scoring guide.

 ## Templates